 Kings Canyon and Sequoia National Parks

-First take the kids on a hike through the redwoods trees so tall they touch the sun.
+Located in the Sierra Nevada mountains, this is a popular summer destination for its redwoods.
+First, take the kids on a hike through redwood trees so tall they touch the sun.
 Then climb through the trunk of a fallen giant.
 This is one of the Best National Parks Close to LA.

-Saddle up the school-aged kids and take a guided trail ride though the forest.
+Saddle up the school-aged kids and take a guided trail ride through the forest.
 Attend a Park Ranger Program.
 Reserve a cabin for an unforgettable weekend getaway with the family.

-The first national park in California and the second national park in the system, Sequoia was established in 1890 after Yellowstone.
+Sequoia was established in 1890 after Yellowstone, the first national park in California and the second in the system.
 Sharing a boundary with Sequoia, Kings Canyon was established in 1940.

 Home to the highest peak in the lower 48, find Mt.
 Whitney in Sequoia.
-Sequoia and Kings Canyon earn its rank as a top California destination.
+Sequoia and Kings Canyon earned their rank as a top California destination.

 Where’s Kings Canyon and Sequoia National Parks

-Find Sequoia 200 miles from Los Angeles and Kings Canyon is 240.
-Sequoia and Kings Canyon National Parks remain open 24-hours a day, 365-days a year, though seasonal road closures happen.
-Admission is $30 per vehicle for a 7-day pass.
+Sequoia is 200 miles from Los Angeles, and Kings Canyon is 240.
+Sequoia and Kings Canyon National Parks remain open 24 hours a day, 365 days a year, though seasonal road closures happen.
+Admission is $35 per vehicle for a 7-day pass.

-Camping, cabins and lodging offered in both parks, though reservations are recommended.
+Camping, cabins and lodging are offered in both parks, though reservations are recommended.

 Guide to Kings and Sequoia Canyon National Parks